-I’m sure there’s a lot of people out there who ask themselves the same question.
+I’m sure there’s a lot of people out there who ask themselves that same question.

 And the answer to that elusive question is one that takes time and careful consideration.
 Why?
 Because everyone is a unique individual and we want to make sure we highlight the qualities that distinguishes us from the next person.